lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Implementation

 \subsection{Plotting}

 The \code{plot()} function uses the \pkg{ggplot2} package with objects of type \code{lpcde} to produce illustrations of point estimates and confidence intervals and/or bands.
-A simple plot of the conditional PDF with 95\% confidence intervals can be generated by running the following code. \begin{spacing}{0.8} \begin{example} > model1 = lpcde(y_data=y_data, x_data=x_data, x=0, bw = "mse-rot") > plot(model1) + theme(legend.position = "none") \end{example} \end{spacing} By default the \code{plot()} function plots pointwise confidence intervals at $95\%$ level with the point estimates.
+A simple plot of the conditional PDF with 95\% confidence intervals can be generated by running the following code. \begin{CodeInput} R> plot(model1, CIuniform = TRUE, rbc = TRUE, xlabel = "y") \end{CodeInput} This code snippet produces an image of the type shown in Figure~\ref{fig:sample_plot}.

+By default the \code{plot()} function plots pointwise confidence intervals at $95\%$ level with the point estimates.
 Additional options for confidence levels, bands and RBC inference are detailed in the package manual.
-Editing other visuals of plots can be done by providing standard inputs to \pkg{ggplot2} functions.
+Editing other visual aspects of the plots can be done by providing standard inputs to \pkg{ggplot2} functions.